Saddam2360/sunnah-life-360/README.md

 📄 License
 This project is licensed under the MIT License – see LICENSE details.

-💖 Support / Donations
+❤️ Support and Donations
-If this project benefits you or your community, consider donating or spreading the word 🌍
+If this project benefits you or your community, please consider supporting the developer:

-🤝 Support and Sponsorship
-If this project benefits you, consider:
+📲 bKash (Bangladesh)
+Number: 01332615525
+Name: Saddam Hosain

+💳 Neteller
+Email: healthservices620@yahoo.com
+Account ID: 322049621

+Your support helps us continue building open-source Islamic tools for the Ummah.

+⭐ Also consider:
-⭐ Starring the repo
+Starring the repo

-🗣️ Sharing with others
+Sharing with others

-💰 Donating (coming soon)
+Contributing or sponsoring in future (inshaAllah)

 ## 📬 Contact